fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_Run.md

 #### Note
 Do to the compatibility with VSS the usage of _cInputFile_ and _cType_ is odd.
 #### Important note:
-<div style="background-color: gold;"> When you process a directory, it is used as the base for the compilation of binaries,
+<span style="background-color: gold;"> When you process a directory, it is used as the base for the compilation of binaries,
 and because of this, never process more than one directory in the same process, because the compilation may not be ok.
-To process more than one directory (or project), just select and process each one independently, in parallel if you like, but in different processes.</div>
+To process more than one directory (or project), just select and process each one independently, in parallel if you like, but in different processes.</span>

-### Usage #1
+### Usage 1
 `FoxBin2Prg.EXE [-c cOutputFile] [-t cOutputFile]`

 | Parameter | Description |